 6.12 The details of the price bidding round shall be provided to the selected Bidders at least 10 business days in advance.

 6.13 Proposals are finally ranked according to their combined technical (St) and financial (Sf) scores applying 70% weight of the achieved technical scores and 30% weight of the achieved financial scores.
 The most advantageous Proposal, with the highest achieved combined score shall be awarded the contract.
+Employer is entitled to start the negotiations with the winning bidder to reduce the price.

 6.14 Upon successful contract signing, the Employer shall inform all Bidders of their final ranking of the Proposals.